 Lieutenant John Chase was assigned as a co-pilot on a four-engine B-24 Liberator bomber.
 He and his crew were then assigned to the 376th Bomb Group, 514th Squadron based near Pancrazio, Italy.
-Their squadron suffered several casualties and John’s crew had a near fatal event over Brenner Pass in Northern Italy when they flew thru turbulence from a bomber that had just been blown up by German ground fire.
-Their B-24 was violently spun into a nosedive.
+Their squadron suffered several casualties and John’s crew had a near fatal event over Brenner Pass in Northern Italy when they flew thru turbulence from a fully loaded bomber that had just been blown up by German ground fire.
+Their B-24 was violently corkscrewed into a nosedive.
 Fortunately, the pilots were able to level their plane.
-Though their plane was crippled and separated from the squadron, they managed to return to base safely.
+Though their plane was crippled with one engine disabled and separated from the squadron, they managed to hobble back to their base safely.

 When the Army ordered John back to the States for reassignment.
 He used his 10 days of leave to propose to his High School sweetheart, Barbara.
 They were married on May 19, 1945.
-13 months later their first child, Christopher Lysle, was born while John was still in the Army Air Force.
+13 months later their first child, Christopher Lysle, was born.

 After returning to civilian life, John lacked the family support needed to go to college.
-Since he had a family of his own to support, he got a job as a retail sales clerk in a camera store and soon moved up to wholesale photographic sales.
+Since he had a family of his own to support, he used his High School photography experience to get a job as a retail sales clerk in a camera store and later moved up to wholesale photographic sales.
 In 1959, John opened his own retail camera store, Canoga Camera, in Canoga Park, CA. He built and expanded his business into a successful enterprise.
 In 1967, his son joined the company.
 In 2001, John sold his interest in the store to his son.
 Christopher and his wife continued to operate Canoga Camera until he retired in 2014.

 In 1948, John and Barbara’s second child, Pamela Wynn, was born.
 Pamela became seriously ill with encephalitis when she was just 7 months old.
 Sadly, she suffered brain damage and became permanently developmentally disabled.
-John and Barbara raised Pamela to her full potential and included her in activities with family and friends.
+John and Barbara devoted themselves to giving Pamela the best life possible.
 John joined, founded and/or led several California and local organization that served and protected developmentally disabled people.
-As a result of John’s considerable efforts Pamela and many other developmentally disabled people have been able to live a more comfortable and fulfilling life.
-Pamela predeceased John in 2010.
+As a result of John’s extensive efforts Pamela and many other developmentally disabled people have been able to live a more comfortable and fulfilling life.
+Pamela passed away in 2010.

 In 1959, their third child, Kathleen Ann, was born.
 Kathleen became the most highly educated of their children earning a BA from Loyola University and a Masters Degree from Pepperdine University.
 She teaches elementary school in Oak Park, CA.